Administration

 As of September 1, 2025, applications for such closures are handled through the Department of Planning & Community Development.

-NOTE: The applications are currently in the process of being revised to show new fees for police presence as of July 1, 2025.
-Please be aware that these fees may be more than reflected on these applications.
-Copies of the City's revised Parades and Special Events Ordinance, List of Available City Venues and Permit Applications (Fillable Application) are available in the office located in Reidsville City Hall, 230 W. Morehead Street, or online in our Document Center.
-(Hard copies can be obtained by calling the City Manager's Office at 336-349-1035.)
+NOTE: New fees for police presence took effect as of July 1, 2025.
+Copies of the City's revised Parades and Special Events Ordinance, List of Available City Venues and Permit Application are available at the Customer Service Window located on the back porch of Reidsville City Hall, 230 W. Morehead Street, or online in our Document Center.
+(Hard copies can be obtained by calling Customer Service at 336-349-1030.)

 Streetlight Outages